 The National Weather Service and the National Centers for Environmental Information record storm damage statistics.
 A recent article by Wall Street 24/7 highlighted storm damage statistics from 2010 to 2014.
 They rated each state by the number of categorized storms and the amount of insurable property damage.
 They also recorded storm-caused fatalities.
 Here are nine states that topped the list in storm damages each year:

-These figures on loss of lives and property damages due to storms are heartbreaking.
+These figures on the loss of lives and property damages due to storms is heartbreaking.
 Each year, these nine states face the weather and somehow get by.
-Possibly they put things in perspective.
-In 2005, Hurricane Katrina destroyed $105.8 billion in property damages and left an incalculable human loss.
+In 2005, Hurricane Katrina destroyed over $125 billion in property damages and over 1,800 people lost their lives in the storm and flooding.